InBetweenNames/COMP3520ComputerGraphics/README.md

 UWindsor COMP-3520 SDL2 Project Template (CMake version)
 ===

+Floordemo branch
+---

+This branch contains source code for some 2.5D rendering functions written for software rendering.
+The code needs a bit of cleaning up, but otherwise should work fine.
+Pull requests are welcome to improve the code.

+A live demo compiled using Emscripten and WebAssembly is available [here](https://inbetweennames.github.io/SDL2TemplateCMake/)

+Controls:
+---

+Mouse - look left/right
+W, A, S, D - move forwards, backwards, upwards, downwards T, G -- raise and lower height
+Y, H -- adjust focal distance (distance to screen plane)

+Template
+---

 This template is intended for students in the COMP-3520 Introduction to Computer Graphics course at the University of Windsor, however it should serve as a useful template for anyone interested in getting started with the [SDL2](http://libsdl.org/) library quickly on non-Windows platforms.